The Identification Process

 - CogAT Assessment (a group-administered K–12 assessment intended to estimate students' learned reasoning and problem-solving abilities through a battery of verbal, quantitative, and nonverbal test items)

 - looking for the 95th percentile and higher (the assessment is administered by the Gifted Resource Teacher)

 - Achievement Testing (may include IOWA, PSAT, SAT, STAR, or MAP)

 - looking for the 95th percentile and higher for specific academic identification

 - Teacher Observation

-- the rating must show that the student is significantly exceeding grade level expectations
+- the rating must show that the student is consistently displaying characteristics of a gifted student

 - Student Portfolio